Charlene had already seen a few different doctors before she came to see me.

 It’s not really about “wearing out” your adrenals (though that can happen), but about dysfunction of any kind.
 Ideally, we’d catch adrenal fatigue in the early stages to avoid a major crash.

 Unfortunately, conventional medicine is trained to deal with disease.
-Unless testing shows clinical highs or lows, all too often women are told everything is “normal” and sent on their way with nothing more than a prescription for managing symptoms that trying to tell them something.
+Unless testing shows clinical highs or lows, all too often women are told everything is “normal” and sent on their way with nothing more than a prescription for managing symptoms– when the symptoms are actually trying to tell them something.
+(BUT if the problem is Addisons or Cushings syndrome this does require medical attention.
+Fortunately, most often this is not the case ).

 Even slight imbalances can create big problems.
-And if ignored, the symptoms can become unbearable.
+And if ignored, the problems and the symptoms can worsen.

 What is autoimmunity?